bndF1/Podcasts-demo-app/articles/08-autocomplete.md

-## Implementing Efficient Autocomplete in Angular with RxJS and Signals 🚀æ
+# Implementing Efficient Autocomplete in Angular with RxJS and Signals 🚀

 In modern web applications, providing a smooth and responsive search experience is crucial.
 This article dives into implementing an efficient autocomplete feature in Angular using **RxJS** and the **Signals API**.

 ---

-#### The Power of RxJS for Search:
+## The Power of RxJS for Search

 **RxJS** is a powerful library for reactive programming, especially useful for search functionality.
 A custom RxJS operator for search logic is shared: